 - 1. Outline a complex argument in an assigned text, stating premises and conclusion. - 2.
-Assess the strength of arguments in assigned texts. - 3.
+Assess the strength of arguments in assigned texts and in their own writing. - 3.
 Complete an essay that discusses and evaluates arguments with a clear structure and well-supported arguments. - 4.
-Discuss and defend one's own view of what philosophy is and what its value might be.
+Discuss and defend one's own view of a particular issue in the history of the hermeneutic tradition.